dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/multimedia-overview.md

 ---
 # Multimedia Overview

-The multimedia features in WPF.
+The multimedia features in Windows Presentation Foundation (WPF) enable you to integrate audio and video into your applications to enhance the user experience.
+This topic introduces the multimedia features of WPF.

 <a name="mediaapi"></a>